awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.Shared.md

 ## Additional Amazon RDS interfaces<a name="Oracle.Resources.Shared.CLIAPI"></a>

-In the preceding procedures, we use the AWS Management Console to perform tasks\.
+In the preceding tasks, you use the AWS Management Console to perform tasks\.
 Amazon Web Services also provides the AWS Command Line Interface \(AWS CLI\), and an application programming interface \(API\)\.
 You can use the AWS CLI or the API to automate many of the tasks for managing Amazon RDS, including tasks to manage an Oracle DB instance with Amazon RDS\.

 For more information, see [AWS Command Line Interface reference for Amazon RDS](https://docs.aws.amazon.com/cli/latest/reference/rds/index.html) and [Amazon RDS API Reference](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/)\.